SS Lord Baltimore: Service history

 On July 14, 1912, Ericsson ran aground on a sand bar near Pooles Island.
 It departed Betterton at 8 PM and was expected to arrive in Baltimore around 11 PM.
 After it failed to arrive, Ericsson Line offices were besieged by anxious relatives of those on board, and around 3 AM, an agent for the Ericsson Line ordered Lord Baltimore to search for the missing ship.
 Around 5:20 AM, Lord Baltimore departed on its assignment and Ericsson was located sometime after 6 AM.

 In September 1913, Lord Baltimore was in the process of undergoing repairs, when her sister ship Penn caught fire while docked at Philadelphia.
 The fire started in the galley around 5:15 AM on Saturday, September 6, 1913.
 Captain Alexander McNamee and 31 members of the crew escaped without fatality.
 When the fire was deemed in danger of spreading to the Ericsson Pier, the ship was cast loose into the harbor.
 The water sprayed in to extinguish the fire, caused the ship to sink in the harbor in about 24 ft of water.
 Only the stern sank completely, leaving the scorched shell of the bow to continue poking out of the water.
 With Lord Baltimore out of commission, the Ericsson Baltimore to Philadelphia service ended early for the season.
 Penn was successfully refloated on October 31, 1913.

 En route to Philadelphia and passing Pooles Island, on Thursday, July 8, 1915, a boiler tube exploded in Lord Baltimores hold.
 A fireman on the ship was drenched with steam and boiling water, and had to be passed to the Tolchester Line's Susquehanna which was headed to Baltimore.

-On April 8, 1919, the Claiborne–Annapolis Ferry Company lead by Charles W. Harrison, chartered both Penn and Lord Baltimore for a period of four months officially starting May 15, 1919.
+On April 8, 1919, the Claiborne–Annapolis Ferry Company led by Charles W. Harrison, chartered both Penn and Lord Baltimore for a period of four months officially starting May 15, 1919.
 The Washington-Southern Navigation Company was created to run them, with the intention of having them operate between Washington and Richmond.
 One of the stipulations of the contract stipulated that Clairborne-Annapolis Ferry Company was responsible for all expenses attending to the operation of the steamers, and that they had an option to purchase the steamers of exercised within 90 days.

 On May 30, after leaving Colonial Beach, Virginia Lord Baltimore became disabled as a result of engine trouble.
 The ship, and the 340 passengers aboard had to be rescued by two United States Navy tugboats.
 By July, both ships were pulled from the new route, with the company saying, "the boats were not stanch enough to stand the strain of heavy traffic."